brog-io/AutoPetter/README.md

 ## License

-This mod is licensed under the MIT License.
+This mod is licensed under the GPLv3 License.
 See the [LICENSE](LICENSE) file for more information.

 ---